 • Increase or decrease in weight relative to child’s dry weight, as determined by your healthcare team

-Do not hesitate to contact your healthcare team with any specific questions concerning your child.
+Do not hesitate to refer to your child’s healthcare team for any questions or for specific advice related to your child’s condition.